 Super Voting Preferred stockholders vote on an as converted to Class B Common Stock basis and Class B Common Stock are entitled to ten votes for each share of Class B Common Stock held.
 Ordinary Preferred stockholders are entitled to one vote for each share of Class A Common Stock held.
-Class B Common Stockholders vote together as one class on all matters.
-The holders of the preferred stock, the Class A Common Stock and Class B Common Stock vote together and not as separate classes.
+Class A and Class B Common stockholders vote together as one class on all matters.
+The holders of the preferred stock, the Class A Common Stock and Class B Co